-Biden says the US, NATO had no involvement in mercenaries’ insurrection in Russia
+Biden says the US and NATO had no involvement in the insurrection in Russia by a mercenary force

 A feud between the Wagner Group leader, Yevgeny Prigozhin, and Russia’s military brass that has festered throughout the war erupted into a mutiny that saw the mercenaries leave Ukraine to seize a military headquarters in a southern Russian city.
 They rolled for hundreds of kilometers toward Moscow, before turning around after less than 24 hours on Saturday.

-Earlier Monday, Prigozhin and Russian Defense Minister Sergei Shoigu made public commentsm with both aiming to play down the crisis.
+Earlier Monday, Prigozhin and Russian Defense Minister Sergei Shoigu made public comments with both aiming to play down the crisis.

 In an 11-minute audio statement, Prigozhin said he acted “to prevent the destruction of the Wagner private military company” and moved in response to an attack on a Wagner camp that killed some 30 of his fighters.